CaioCavalcanti/binary-diff-api/README.md

 ```

 - `null` and `string.Empty` are valid inputs and were taken in consideration as length 0.
-- For the sake of time, `/left` and `/right` expect the input as a base 64 encoded string sent as example below.
+- `/left` and `/right` expect the input as a base 64 encoded string sent as example below.

 ```
 POST /v1/diff/<ID>/<left|right> HTTP/1.1
 Host: <HOST>